Disney Channel (Australia & New Zealand): Programming

-Disney Channel's programming schedule mainly consists of live action sitcoms and animated series for children, sourced from Disney Channel in the United States.
+Disney Channel's programming schedule mainly consisted of live action sitcoms and animated series for children, sourced from Disney Channel in the United States.
 Titles airing in the 2000s included Hannah Montana, Kim Possible, Lizzie McGuire, Lilo & Stitch: The Series and Sabrina.
-Programs broadcast by the network in the 2010s have included Andi Mack, Austin & Ally, Big Hero 6: The Series, Girl Meets World, K.C.
+Programs broadcast by the network in the 2010s included Andi Mack, Austin & Ally, Big Hero 6: The Series, Girl Meets World, K.C.
 Undercover and Raven's Home.

-Disney Channel's schedule also includes internationally produced series acquired by Disney Channel Worldwide, including Hotel Transylvania: The Series, Rolling with the Ronks! and The ZhuZhus.
+Disney Channel's schedule also included internationally produced series acquired by Disney Channel Worldwide, including Hotel Transylvania: The Series, Rolling with the Ronks! and The ZhuZhus.
 In January 2017, Disney Channel acquired the license to air the local Australian series Grace Beside Me, a co-production between NITV and ABC, which premiered in March 2019.

-The network airs event broadcasts of Disney's theatrical releases, with Pixar films including A Bug's Life, Monsters, Inc., and animated classics such as Aladdin and The Emperor's New Groove.
-Also featured are Disney Channel's original made-for-cable movies, including the High School Musical and Descendants franchises.
+The network aired broadcasts of Disney's theatrical releases, with Pixar films including A Bug's Life, Monsters, Inc., and from the Walt Disney Animation Studios such as Aladdin and The Emperor's New Groove.
+The network also aired Disney Channel Original Movies, including the High School Musical and Descendants franchises.

-Disney Channel Australia has also commissioned and produced several of its own scripted drama series, including a local version of As the Bell Rings, and original miniseries Mind Over Maddie.
+Disney Channel Australia also commissioned and produced several of its own scripted drama series, including a local version of As the Bell Rings, and original miniseries Mind Over Maddie.
 In 2013, the network debuted a local short-form series titled Hanging With, which takes the form of an afternoon variety show, featuring hosts who act as the faces of the channel and present programming news and other entertainment segments.
 In 2019, the network produced a short-form miniseries entitled Spread the Word, which explores words from Aboriginal and Torres Strait Islander languages.
-Other local programming has included Backstage Pass and Radio Disney Insider.
+Other local programming included Backstage Pass and Radio Disney Insider.

-Programs that moved to the network after the closure of Disney XD in 2019 included Big City Greens, DuckTales, Gravity Falls, Pokémon the Series: Sun & Moon, Star Wars Resistance and various Marvel animations including Marvel's Avengers Assemble and Marvel's Spider-Man.
+Programs that moved to the network after the closure of Disney XD in 2019 included Big City Greens, DuckTales, Gravity Falls, Pokémon: Sun & Moon, Star Wars Resistance and various Marvel animations including Avengers Assemble and Spider-Man.

 Sister channels

 Disney Junior

 Disney Junior was a 24-hour Australian cable and satellite channel available on local platforms.
 It launched on 5 December 2005 as Playhouse Disney and rebranded on 29 May 2011 as Disney Junior, with programming targeted towards children aged 2–7.
-It ceased transmission along with Disney Channel on 30 April 2020.
+It closed along with Disney Channel on 30 April 2020.

 Disney XD

 Disney XD was a 24-hour Australian cable and satellite channel available on Foxtel.
 It launched on 10 April 2014.
 All of the programs targeted boys aged 6–14.
-The network closed broadcasting on 6 January 2019, after 5 years on the air.
+The network closed on 6 January 2019, after 5 years on the air.